KazDragon/telnetpp/README.md

 # Telnet++
-A C++ library for interacting with Telnet streams
+A C++ library that impelements a Telnet session application layer.

 # Features / Roadmap / Progress